ozoneplatform/ozp-iwc/Readme.md

-Sibilant
+ozp-iwc
 ==============================

-Sibilant provides an in-browser communications network between participants in multiple browser tabs, iframes, or workers using HTML5 standard features.
+ozp-iwc provides an in-browser communications network between participants in multiple browser tabs, iframes, or workers using HTML5 standard features.
 These participants, which can be from different origins, can use the client API to send messages to any other participant on the network.